-- B. Multi-service providers: Where organisations deliver multiple in-scope services listed in Part 3: - Certification takes precedence, so if one or more services delivered requires certification, this is the method that must be used by the organisation. - As organisations generally only demonstrate compliance using one pathway, those delivering services that are required to be certified do not need to complete a separate self-assessment for services listed as self-assessable Part 3 and self-assessable services do not need to be included third-party audits. - Organisations that deliver more than one self-assessable service, only need to complete a combined self-assessment that includes all of their self-assessable services. - 1.
+- B. Multi-service providers: Where organisations deliver multiple in-scope services listed in Part 3: - Certification takes precedence, so if one or more services delivered requires certification, this is the method that must be used by the organisation. - As organisations generally only demonstrate compliance using one pathway, those delivering services that are required to be certified do not need to complete a separate self-assessment for services listed as self-assessable Part 3 and self-assessable services do not need to be included third-party audits. - Organisations that deliver more than one self-assessable service, only need to complete a combined self-assessment that includes all of their self-assessable services. - C. Queensland Government agencies: As a general rule, Queensland Government agencies delivering human services funded by participating Queensland Government departments through service agreements are not required to demonstrate compliance with the HSQF.
+These providers will remain subject to regulation by their own specific sets of quality standards and safeguards.
+However, this exception does not apply to DCSSDS's Accommodation Support and Respite Service, which is subject to HSQF certification. - D. Where Other (Toth) services are funded under the same service outlet number as another service that demonstrates compliance with HSQF (through either certification, self-assessment or other accreditation), the HSQF quality pathway will also apply to the Toth service.
+Otherwise, Toth funded services will only need to demonstrate compliance with HSQF when advised, on a case-by-case basis. - 1.
 For Continuity of Support (CoS) services, certification applies until the organisation achieves NDIS Practice Standards Certification. - 2.
+Advocacy (T324) will be added to an investment specification in 2024.

 For Targeted Outreach Project, other accreditation applies rather than certification.